 • Test flows end-to-end: call each menu option, confirm recordings, and check analytics.

 Whether you self-serve or opt for guided onboarding, the experience is straightforward and well-documented.
-Most changes take effect instantly, so you can iterate quickly.
+Most changes take effect instantly, so you can iterate quickly as you refine call flows and business rules.

 Nextiva Video Meetings